 Display Reading Function Response Corrective Action BLOCK UP Stops load drums from hoisting and boom/luffing jib from lowering.
-Lower corresponding load or raise boom or jib.
-MAX DOWN Stops boom from lowering (limit usually set at 0°).
-Stops luffing jib from lowering when boom to luffing jib angle is: • 60° - #135 Luffing Jib. • 40° - Past #149 Luffing Jib • 55° - Current #149 Luffing Jib.
-Raise boom or luffing jib.
-MAX UP 1 Stops boom from rising when maximum up limit is reached.
+Lower corresponding load or raise boom or jib MAX DOWN Stops boom from lowering (limit usually set at 0°).
+Stops luffing jib from lowering when boom to luffing jib angle is: 60° - #135 Luffing Jib 55° - #149 Luffing Jib Raise boom or luffing jib MAX UP 1 Stops boom from rising when maximum up limit is reached.
 Stops luffing jib from rising when boom to jib angle is 168°.
 This angle can be bypassed to raise jib to MAXIMUM UP 2 angle of 170°.
-Lower boom/luffing jib.
-MAX UP 2 [1] Stops luffing jib from rising when boom to jib angle is 170°.
+Lower boom/luffing jib MAX UP 2 [1] Stops luffing jib from rising when boom to jib angle is 170°.
 This limit can be bypassed only when boom is below 50°.
-Lower luffing jib.
-CONFIRM MODE Load drums and boom hoist inoperable until an operating mode is selected and confirmed.
-Select and confirm the desired operating mode (see instruction in this section).
-MAX BAIL Drum stops hoisting.
-Operate drum in lowering direction.
-MIN BAIL Drum stops lowering.
-Operate drum in hoisting direction.
-GANTRY DOWN [2] Boom hoist inoperable in both directions if gantry is down when mast angle is 120° or more.
-Raise gantry with switch on remote control.
-JIB BELOW HORIZONTAL [1] Luffing jib operable.
+Lower luffing jib CONFIRM MODE Load drums and boom hoist inoperable until an operating mode is selected and confirmed.
+Select and confirm the desired operating mode (see instruction in this section) MAX BAIL Drum stops hoisting.
+Operate drum in lowering direction MIN BAIL Drum stops lowering.
+Operate drum in hoisting direction GANTRY DOWN [2] Boom hoist inoperable in both directions if gantry is down when mast angle is 120° or more.
+Raise gantry with switch on remote control JIB BELOW HORIZONTAL [1] Luffing jib operable.
 See capacity chart for luffing jib minimum operating angles.
-Raise luffing jib above horizontal.
-LOAD MOMENT [1] Stops all load drums from hoisting and boom/ luffing jib from lowering.
-Land load on load drum or raise boom or jib.
-MAST TOO FAR FWD [2] Boom hoist inoperable in lowering direction (occurs if mast is lowered below 175°).
-Raise mast.
-Further lowering is not intended - mast will fall.
-MAST SYSTEM Boom hoist inoperable in both directions.
+Raise luffing jib above horizontal LOAD MOMENT [1] Stops all load drums from hoisting and boom/ luffing jib from lowering.
+Land load on load drum or raise boom or jib Raise mast.
+Further lowering is not intended - mast will fall MAST SYSTEM Boom hoist inoperable in both directions.
 Stop operating immediately.
 Determine cause of fault - faulty boom hoist and/or accessory system pressure sender - and correct.
 FUNCTION IS PARKED Function inoperable because it is parked.
-Turn corresponding park switch off and sit down in operator's seat.
+Turn corresponding park switch off and sit down in operator's seat

-^[1] Optional item.
+[1] Optional item

-^[2] Mast angles are measured from transport position, which is 0° .
+[2] Mast angles are measured from transport position, which is 0°.

-Table 3-6 System Faults
+Table 3-5.
+System Faults